falcon4ever/ofxQNX/README.md

 - "openFrameworks\addons"
 - "openFrameworks\addons\ofxQNX"
 - The example projects (BB10 or PlayBook) under "openFrameworks\addons\ofxQNX\examples\"

+= BB10 =

+Copy the example projects
+- Copy the examples from "openFrameworks\addons\ofxQNX\examples\BB10" to "openFrameworks\examples\qnx"

+Open the IDE and create a new workspace at:
+- "openFrameworks\examples\qnx"

+After the IDE is running, import the following projects:
+- "openFrameworks\libs"
+- "openFrameworks\addons"

+And all examples from
+- "openFrameworks\examples\qnx"

+= Both =

 If you installed both the PlayBook and BB10 Native SDK, make sure your workspace has been set to the right platform.